Skill Bursts: Innovation Day Review.

 Our innovation day was the first step in creating a solution, utilising the brilliance in the room to co-produce a proposal for a solution, through ideation to presentation.

-We divided the participants into three groups, ensuring that each group had a mix of skills, knowledge, and experience.
+We divided participants into three groups, ensuring a mix of skills, knowledge, and experience.
 The groups included tech experts, tech students, stakeholders from earlier activities, employers, educators, adult learning providers, creatives, and game designers.

-We also had stakeholders and experts who circulated and contributed to the groups, such as FE college leaders, business leaders, senior recruiters, AI innovators, and university leaders.
-The purpose was to spread their insights and perspectives across all groups.
+Stakeholders and experts, such as FE college leaders, business leaders, senior recruiters, AI innovators, and university leaders, circulated throughout the groups, offering their unique insights and perspectives.

 Montage of photo's depicting the days activity